 3. Blindspot (2015-2017)

-My personal favorite in this list, ‘Blindspot’ has all the characteristics of ‘White Collar’, yet I’ll rate it slightly higher due to the brainy plot twists and the overall storyline.
-The show begins with Jane Doe – a girl who’s found inside a bag on the Times Square, with tattoos all over her body and who has no recollection of her past.
-One of the tattoos also mentions the name – Kurt Weller – an FBI agent and initially, Jane’s alleged childhood friend.
+My personal favorite in this list, ‘Blindspot’ has all the characteristics of ‘White Collar,’ yet I’ll rate it slightly higher due to the brainy plot twists and the overall storyline.
+The show begins with Jane Doe – a girl who’s found inside a bag in Times Square, with tattoos all over her body but has no recollection of her past.
+One of the tattoos also mentions the name – Kurt Weller – an FBI agent and allegedly Jane’s childhood friend.
 As the show progresses, each of Jane’s tattoos proves to be central to a sinister plot and/or points directly to a terrorist or terrorism-related activity, as she joins an FBI team and follows all their investigatory pursuits.
 Deep, intriguing with a lot of layers and some brilliant mysteries that uncover with each episode places ‘Blindspot’ on top of its game.
 And it is perhaps one of the best efforts of Sullivan Stapleton as Agent (and later Assistant Director) Kurt Weller.

 Read More: Shows Like ‘Big Little Lies’